 When I reflect on my dating habits, I recognise that I had some pretty twisted ideas about how to forge relationships.
 I believed I was compatible with most of the Mr Unavailables and assclowns I dated.
-These men ticked the boxes – good sense of humour, exciting, drama, ‘passion’, and blah, blah, blah.
-In fact, I often chose men for utterly ridiculous reasons that meant nothing in the grander scheme of things because they were no good for me or a relationship.
+These men ticked the boxes with good sense of humour, exciting, drama, ‘passion’, and blah, blah, blah.
+In fact, I often chose partners for utterly ridiculous reasons that meant nothing in the grander scheme of things because they were no good for me or a relationship.

-The people I claimed to be compatible with were incompatible with my happiness, sense of self, and self-esteem and we fundamentally would not have worked, no matter how long I tried to ram a square peg into a round hole, or morphed and adapted to suit their whims.
-My men and relationships were lacking in substance and I didn’t look for enough of the things of value and importance.
+The people I claimed to be compatible with were incompatible with my happiness, sense of self, and self-esteem.
+We fundamentally would not have worked, no matter how long I tried to ram a square peg into a round hole or morphed and adapted to suit their whims.
+My relationships lacked substance because I didn’t look for enough of the things of value and importance.

-I had a type and whilst at the time I didn’t know it, my type was Mr Unavailables with the occasional bit of assclownary thrown in for good measure.
+While, at the time, I didn’t know it, my type was Mr Unavailables with the occasional bit of assclownary thrown in for good measure.
 I thought my ‘type’ was tall, exciting men who were sometimes a little quirky looking.
 They needed to be clever and have a good, stable job.
 They also needed to fancy me and say they loved me, even if their behaviour ultimately indicated something different.
 Or, even if they hardly knew me.

 My type made me miserable though.
-My type derailed me and I didn’t like myself an awful lot around these people and did stupid things that only served to further detract from me.
-My type was toxic.
+It derailed me, and I’d wind up hating myself in my relationships.
+I also did foolish and painful things that only served to further detract from me.
+It turns out my type was toxic.

-Truth be told, while we had some surface interests, we didn’t share the common interests of the relationship and each others wellbeing, and more importantly, there were no shared values, and in fact, values didn’t really enter into the relationship making it fundamentally flawed.
-There were no boundaries, and there was too much illusion, and ultimately, the fact that we both liked Thai food, listening to R&B music, and reading about globalisation, didn’t do our relationship any good.
+Truth be told, while we had some surface interests, we didn’t share the common interests of the relationship and each others‘ wellbeing.
+More importantly, there were little or no shared values.
+In fact, values didn’t really enter into the relationship so it was fundamentally flawed.
+There were no boundaries and far too much illusion.
+Ultimately, the fact that we both, for instance, liked Thai food, R&B music, and reading about globalisation, didn’t help our relationship.

-One of the things you eventually recognise when you think you’ve got it sussed but find yourself bemoaning the type of men you meet, is that you’re still catering to old whims, patterns, and fears when you bind yourself on compatibility, type, and common interests as if you’re ticking boxes on a Match.com profile.
+When you think you’ve got your type all figured out but then bemoan how they behave, you’re still catering to old whims, patterns, and fears.
+You’re treating compatibility, type, and common interests as though you’re ticking boxes on a dating profile.

-I’m compatible with someone who loves, respects, trusts, and cares about me, that has values, shares my values, and isn’t trying to fight being a decent person in a decent relationship.
-It’s more of a turn-on to be around someone with integrity that’s emotionally connected.
-I want to be with someone who’s truly getting to know me for me and there’s no illusion.
-I’m compatible with someone who I can lean on emotionally and them me, and I like not living in fear or catering to my fears.
-I don’t have to (or want to) pretend anymore which means I can get on with being me, enjoying my life, and being happy now.
+I’m compatible with someone who loves, cares for, respects, and trusts me; who I share core values with and who isn’t trying to fight being a decent person in a decent relationship.
+It’s more of a turn-on to be around someone with integrity who’s emotionally connected.
+I want to be with someone who’s truly getting to know me for me with no illusions.
+I’m compatible with someone who I can lean on emotionally and them me.
+I like not living in fear or catering to my fears.
+I don’t have to (or want to) pretend anymore.
+As a result, I can get on with being me, enjoying my life, and being happy now.

-More importantly, I’m not compatible with bullsh*t and to be honest, that’s what all of my poor relationships were.
+More importantly, I’m not compatible with bullshit and, to be honest, that’s what all of my poor relationships were.

-Oh…and often, that excitement that we think we’re feeling is actually the sensation of someone catering to our fears…
+Oh…and often, the excitement we think we’re feeling is actually the sensation of someone catering to our fears.